HI-SNR-Lab/HI-SNR.github.io/index.md

 ---
 carousels:
   - images:
+    - image: images/connecting_apres.jpg
+    - image: images/camera_testing.jpg
+    - image: images/Yang_Testing.jpg
     - image: images/students.jpg
     - image: images/ravine.jpg
-    - image: images/connecting_apres.jpg
     - image: images/Tents.jpg
     - image: images/testing_with_Neo.jpg
     - image: images/radar_tripod_crop.jpg
     - image: images/summer_2025_testing.jpg
-    - image: images/summer_2025_testing_2.jpg
 ---

-#  At the High precision Imaging, Signals N Radar HI SNR Lab, we develop computational imaging techniques that sense our environment at a scale, resolution, or quality that was previously impossible.
+#  Computational Imaging in Photography and Environmental Radar

 {% include carousel.html height="50" unit="%" duration="5" number="1" %}

 {% include section.html %}
+#  At the High precision Imaging, Signals N Radar HI SNR Lab, we develop computational imaging techniques that sense our environment at a scale, resolution, or quality that was previously impossible.

 ## Research Areas

 {% capture text %}

-We are inventing radar techniques to measure ice properties at scales previously unexplored.
-The systems she develops provide measurements that better constrain ice sheet models to improve the accuracy of sea level rise predictions.
+We are inventing radars, signal processing algorithms, and data assimilation techniques to measure the environment at scales previously unexplored.
+Our systems are deployed to improve geophysical understanding of the earth and to aid in resource management.
+We have developed systems that inform predictions for sea level rise and wildfire risk, as well as monitoring ecosystem and agricultural health.

 {%
   include button.html
   link="research"
   text="See our publications"